roniketraut/Nepal-Premier-League-NPL-/README.md

 # Nepal-Premier-League-NPL-
 Welcome to the Nepal Premier League (NPL) Analytics Project, a comprehensive data analytics initiative that extracts the cricket data from API in Jupyter Notebook to provide valuable insights using SQL and Power BI.
-Just so you know, NPL is a T20 domestic cricket league which just started on 30th of NOV
+Just so you know, NPL is a T20 domestic cricket league which just started on 30th Nov, 2024 and edned on 21 Dec, 2024

 Project Overview